neurodroid/stimfit/doc/sphinx/howto/cuttingtraces.rst

     if sequence is None:
         sequence = range(stf.get_size_channel())

-    else:
-        if type(sequence) != list:
-            list(sequence)

-but if we want to use a python type other than a list (for example a tuple) we have to cast it to a list before.
-This will allow us to use :func:`stf.get_selected_indices` as argument for the function (remember that :func:`stf.get_selected_indices()` returns a tuple with the indices of the selected traces in a channel).

 Finally we add to the list the 1D-NumPy arrays whose index is described in the sequence.